omar-sherif9992/Data-Engineering-Pipeline/README.md

 ### Milestone 4

-For this milestone, we where required to orchestrate the tasks performed in milestones 1 and 2 using Airflow in Docker.
+For this milestone, we were required to orchestrate the tasks performed in milestones 1 and 2 using Airflow in Docker.
 For this milestone, we will primarily work on the green dataset and pre-process using pandas only for simplicity.
 The tasks you have performed in milestones 1 and 2 were as follows.